Welcome to our comprehensive guide to the Moselle Valley!

 This small seaside resort located on the right bank of the Moselle was founded by the Romans in 70 AD.

 Recognisable by its bulbous bell tower, the parish church of Saint-Pierre has a precious reliquary from Limoges.
-Dated 1180-1190, this one allegedly contain a bone of Saint-Pierre.
+Dated 1180-1190, this one allegedly contains a bone of Saint-Pierre.

 The town castle of Zell (Schloss Zell) is a two-winged building in the Gothic style (1530-1542).

-In the vineyards stand the remains of medieval fortifications: the Bach Tower (Viereckigerturm) and the Powder Tower (Pulverturm).
+The remains of medieval fortifications, the Bach Tower (Viereckigerturm) and the Powder Tower (Pulverturm), stand in the vineyards.

 For the anecdote, Zell is twinned with Crépy-en-Valois in the French département of Oise (Hauts-de-France).